bruno-chavez/shambler/README.md

 Requires Python 3 to be installed on your machine.
 You can install Python from [here](https://www.python.org/downloads/release/python-365/).

-Download the file clicking [here](https://github.com/bruno-chavez/shambler/archive/master.zip), or clone it from a terminal:
+Download the file clicking [here](https://github.com/bruno-chavez/shambler/archive/master.zip), or clone it from a terminal by typing:

 ```
 $ git clone https://github.com/bruno-chavez/shambler.git